monkoose/neocodeium/README.md

 This function returns two numbers:

 1. Status of the plugin

         0 - Enabled
         1 - Globally disabled with `:NeoCodeium disable`, `:NeoCodeium toggle` or with `options.enabled = false` 2 - Buffer is disabled with `:NeoCodeium disable_buffer`
         3 - Buffer is disableld when it's filetype is matching `options.filetypes = { some_filetyps = false }`
         4 - Buffer is disabled when `options.enalbed` is a function and it returns `false` 5 - Buffer has wrong encoding (codeium can accept only UTF-8 and LATIN-1 encodings)

 2. Server status

         0 - Server is on (running)
-        1 - Server is connection (not working status) 2 - Server is off (stopped)
+        1 - Connecting to the server (not working status) 2 - Server is off (stopped)

 #### 🎨 Highlight groups